ninja-hatori-dev/Post_Scape/README.md

 - **User Authentication**: Secure user authentication using JWT tokens.
 - **Blogging Experience**: Write and publish blogs.
 - **Publish Control**: Articles can only be published when ready.
-- **AI-Powered Blog Generation**: Users can generate blog content using AI for inspiration or quick drafts.
+- **AI-Powered Blog Generation**: Users can generate blog content using AI for inspiration or quick drafts by leveraging the Gemini API.
-- **Grammar Check**: Ensure blog quality by running a grammar check on the content.
+- **Grammar Check**: Ensure blog quality by running a grammar check on the content using AI.

+### AI Features

+1. **AI-Generated Posts**: Users can generate a blog post draft based on the title provided in the title box by clicking the "Generate with AI" button.
+2. **Grammar Correction**: Users can make their posts grammatically correct by clicking the "Grammar Check" button, ensuring polished and professional content.

 ---